-You are hard-pressed to find any kid from the 70’s to the early 2000’s who doesn’t have fond memories of going to McDonald’s.
+You are hard-pressed to find any kid from the 70’s to the early 2000’s who doesn’t have fond memories of going to McDonald’s and getting Happy Meal toys.
 Those golden arches are associated with not just tasty nuggets, piping hot fries, and Shamrock Shakes, but also smiles and nostalgic feels.

-At their prime, Mickey D’s was all about the kids.
+At their prime, McDonald’s was all about the kids.
 The playplace, Ronald McDonald, the bright colors, and of course Happy Meals, were all meant to have any 5 to 11-year-old saying: “I’m lovin’ it.”

 The days of that McDonald’s are long gone (one trip to the newly renovated restaurants with digital screens prove that much).
-But let’s take a stroll down memory lane and revisit some of the iconic toys and kid-friendly items that originally put the fast food place on the map!
+But let’s take a stroll down memory lane and revisit some of the best McDonald’s Happy Meal toys over the years!